SkylineCommunications/dataminer-docs/release-notes/Code_Libraries/Skyline.DataMiner.Core/Skyline.DataMiner.Core.DataMinerSystem/Skyline_DataMiner_Core_DataMinerSystem_Range_1.1.md

 Additionally, some changes have been made to the SLNet calls that are executed in the background:

 - When info for a single view is requested, the *GetInfo* message of type *ViewInfo* will now have the *viewId* mentioned in the *ExtraData* property of the SLNet call.
-If the request is sent to a DataMiner version that supports this (see [RN 41169](xref:General_Feature_Release_10.5.1#slnet-getinfo-messages-for-the-propertyconfiguration-and-viewinfo-types-now-support-retrieving-information-for-a-specific-item-id-41169)), DataMiner will only provide info in the response for that view instead of all.
+If the request is sent to a DataMiner version that supports this (see [RN 41169](xref:General_Feature_Release_10.5.1#slnet-getinfo-messages-for-the-propertyconfiguration-and-viewinfo-types-now-support-retrieving-information-for-a-specific-item-id-41169)), DataMiner will only provide info in the response for that view instead of for all views.
 - When property configurations are requested, the *GetInfo* message of type *PropertyConfiguration* will now include the requested type (e.g. ELEMENT, SERVICE, or VIEW) so the response only includes the property configurations of the requested type.
 - The *ReferencedVersion* property of *IDmsProtocol* will now be obtained via a *GetInfo* SLNet call of type *Protocols* instead of a *GetProtocolMessage* call.
 Performance tests indicate that this is a less impacting call.